sermons/net-worth/slides/slides.md

 ## Luke 12:13-21

 >>>
++ use of money (next week?):
+  + v33 sell possessions
-+ use of money: rich young man: treasure in heaven
+  + rich young man: treasure in heaven
   + Lk16:9-10 make friends out of Mammon of unrighteousness
 + (Jm 1:10 rich boast in lowness)
 + 1Tim6:17-19 rich in works, treasure up foundation